Blog | Entrepreneurship

 If you want to take advantage of a corporation to protect your money, the key is which part of the CASHFLOW Quadrant you earn your money from.
 If all your income is generated as an employee from a company that you don't own or control, there's little income or asset protection available to you.

-That is why I often suggest that people begin taking baby steps.
+This is why it’s important to begin by taking baby steps.
 If you're an employee, keep your job, but also begin to spend time in the Business (B) and Investment (I) side of the quadrant.
 And when you do, use the power of the corporation to protect your hard-earned money.
 Your road to faster financial freedom is through those two quadrants.

 Want to learn more about the power of corporations?
-I suggest reading Rich Dad Advisor, Garrett Sutton's book, Start Your Own Corporation: Why The Rich Own Their Own Companies and Everyone Else Works For Them.
+Read Rich Dad Advisor, Garrett Sutton's book, Start Your Own Corporation: Why The Rich Own Their Own Companies and Everyone Else Works For Them.

 Original publish date: December 03, 2013